When Manhattan Marsh Preserve opens in fall 2020, everyone in Lucas County will live just five miles from a Metropark.

 Frogtown Past and Present

-Today, this marsh has been restored and preserved not only for frogs and toads, but other wildlife such as turtles and birds.
-Positioned within one of North America’s most significant migratory bird flyways, Manhattan Marsh is an urban oasis that provides critical stopover habitat.
-Over 100 species of birds like warblers and waterfowl making their long journey north or south will use this Metropark as an important stop to rest and re-fuel.
+Manhattan Marsh is home to frogs, toads and turtles, but is best known for birds.
+Positioned within one of North America’s most significant migratory bird flyways, the marsh is an urban oasis that provides critical stopover habitat.
+More than 100 species of birds, including warblers and waterfowl, use the Metropark during migration as an important stop to rest and re-fuel.

 The Lost City